 Why Specifically Give Rainbow Baby Gifts?

-However, many parents, including myself, use this term to celebrate the hope that the new baby brings after the maelstrom of grief surrounding infant loss.
+Many parents use this term to celebrate the hope that the new baby brings after the maelstrom of grief surrounding infant loss.

 It is always important to not only acknowledge your loved ones’ past losses, but also to be present for the anxiety AND hope that parents of rainbow babies are feeling.